- There is a place which has

 - Feel Traditional Culture through Holly Shinto Festivals with a Long History in Autumn!

 - Enjoy Traditional New Year's Events and Fresh Sake Made from Okayama's Sake Rice, Omachi, in Winter!

 2F JR Okayama Station, 1-1 Ekimotomachi, Kita-ku, Okayama City

-(Close to the ticket gate of the Shinkansen, or the bullet train)
+(beside the ticket gate of the Shinkansen, or the bullet train)

 2F Kurashiki City Plaza, 1-7-2, Achi, Kurashiki City

 (just ahead on the right side when viewed from the south gate side of Kurashiki Station)